 Following the successful organisation and delivery of the online carnival in 2020, the community fun day will endeavour to bridge the gap between the online event of the pandemic and the return to the large, physical annual events of the future.

-“It will be a full day of entertainment for all that aims to bring people together as a community after a long period of isolation, loss of life and tragedy, for a family orientated day of entertainment and activities where people can share a common experience after being separated for so long,” said Julia Burke Chair and project manager of Manchester Carnival Together CIC.
+“It will be a full day of entertainment for all that aims to bring people together as a community after a long period of isolation, loss of life and tragedy, for a family orientated day of entertainment and activities where people can share a common experience after being separated for so long,” said Julia can you buy ambien online Burke Chair and project manager of Manchester Carnival Together CIC.